thibault/pomodoro/README.md

 XXX is very cool for many reasons:

- * It's completly local, all data is stored in your own browser.
+ * It's completely local, all your data is stored in your own browser.
  * No need to create a useless account or sign in with a remote service.
  * Close the page, open it again: your timer keeps running.
  * Cool stats.